Ebook Arthur Ashe A Life Raymond Arsenault 9781439189054 Books

 With many firsts and a life that put him in direct contact with the greats of the sports world and others on the big stage, Ashe is a profound subject for any biographer, and Arsenault spent nine years on this exploration of the man who was the first and still the only black man to win singles championships at Wimbledon, the US Open and the Australian Open.
 Owing to his upbringing in a racially tense atmosphere, Ashe learned to choose his words carefully, but would become a fierce supporter of anti-apartheid initiatives in South Africa and, of course, racial integration in his homeland.
 He was arrested twice for his role as an advocate for the rights of South Africans and Haitian refugees.
 After contracting AIDS from blood transfusions, he started the Arthur Ashe Foundation for the Defeat of AIDS and later the Arthur Ashe Institute for Urban Health.

 Arsenault has worked through interviews with those who knew Ashe, and also with Ashe’s own extensive personal writings, so that the man’s voice is heard again.
 This thorough account naturally will be of particular interest to sports fans, as the author assiduously takes readers through the star’s career and his matches with all the great players of the day.
-His likeness appeared on a US postage stamp, but perhaps fighter Mike Tyson displayed the “most exotic” tribute --- a tattoo of Ashe on his arm, denoting his wish to be more like his hero.
+His likeness appeared on a US postage stamp, but perhaps fighter Mike Tyson displayed the “most exotic†tribute --- a tattoo of Ashe on his arm, denoting his wish to be more like his hero.

 Arsenault's book has the power to invade the hearts of those who did not experience the American Civil Rights movement directly.
 The many large and small ways that racial segregation could poison good lives and hurt innocent people --- as seen through Ashe’s eyes --- comprise a cache of knowledge that needs to be shared, noted and remembered.

-• "Arthur Ashe - A Life" is a brilliantly written book that takes you deep inside a life that still brings change today.
+Reviewed by Barbara Bamberger Scott - "Arthur Ashe - A Life" is a brilliantly written book that takes you deep inside a life that still brings change today.
 This biography will open your eyes and heart.
 It will instill hope and dreams.
 It will give your brain a workout in what's going on today around the world and how things can change, when needed.
 It will prove to you how special one person is and how that person can help you see your dreams.

-• Arthur Ashe - A Life - is more than a biography of Arthur.
+Pick up a copy and serve yourself a ball.
+Maybe it will bring you to your dreams. - Arthur Ashe - A Life - is more than a biography of Arthur.
 It is a riveting story of grace and valor, with a historical richness for anyone who is interested in the game of tennis.
 Personally, as I approach my 70th year on the tennis court, Arsenault’s book revealed secrets about tennis’ past, present and future.
 Not only did I get to know Arthur Ashe and his family, but also the real inside stories of Donald Dell, Ivan Lendl, John McEnroe, Tony Trabert and a host of other people who have made tennis what it is.
 A must read for every tennis enthusiast.

-• As I close this novel, I can only hope for a future where racism will only be known through a history book.
+- As I close this novel, I can only hope for a future where racism will only be known through a history book.
 Inciteful, inspiring and well written.